me-jreese/harrisonfamily/README.md

 ## Adapting This Repository for Your Own Family Site

 This codebase is designed to be reusable for any family using Gramps as their genealogy database.
 Here's how to adapt it:

+> [!NOTE]
+> The repo directory now holds only sanitized assets and templates that can be shared publicly.
+After you clone it, rename the top level folder to `workspace/`, and maintain a separate repo/ directory if you wish to manage deployment with github.
+This also allows you to use workspace files to run an 11ty server locally for preview and debugging first, then transform the site files into production assets in the repo.
+All sensitive or environment-specific data lives in `workspace-local/` which ensures none of your private family data is pushed to your repo.
+After editing private assets, run `python repo/scripts/sync_sanitized_assets.py --sync` followed by `./repo/scripts/export_workspace_samples.sh` to ensure the repo root mirrors the sanitized workspace for collaborators.

 ### Prerequisites
 1. **Gramps Database**: A working Gramps installation with your family tree populated